Michelle Cottle

 Research interests

-Michelle’s research is located within the sociology of education, focusing on policy and practice in early childhood settings and primary schools.
-She is committed to social justice and reflexive, inclusive approaches to research and teaching and is keen to explore the ways that theory can be used to challenge and counter performativity and inequity within educational institutions.
+Michelle’s research is located within the field of educational sociology, focusing on policy and practice in early childhood settings and primary schools.
+She is keen to explore the ways that theory can be used to challenge and counter inequity and performativity within educational institutions.
 Her research interests include:

 • Education policy, particularly curriculum and assessment